Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 • Claude Desktop or Claude Code.
 The same MCP server drives both, so pick whichever you already use.

-How to Post to Bluesky with Claude
+How do you post to Bluesky with Claude?

 The setup runs from connecting your account to firing the prompt that publishes your post.
 Four steps, in order.

-Step 1: Connect Your Bluesky Account in Blotato
+Step 1: Connect your Bluesky account

 Log into Blotato, open Settings, and click “Login with Bluesky” under your social platforms.
 Then manually type your Bluesky handle without the leading @, so use yourname.bsky.social, not @yourname.bsky.social.
 Type it out instead of copy-pasting, since pasting can slip in invisible characters that break the connection.
 Blotato handles the authentication, so Claude can publish later without you passing credentials around.